ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 Upgrading vSphere software is your responsibility.
 However, with Bring Your Own License (BYOL) you can access VMware Support directly by using your license agreement. {{site.data.keyword.cloud_notm}} provides support for your bare metal servers infrastructure on {{site.data.keyword.cloud_notm}}.

 For more information about upgrading, see [VMware ESXi upgrade VMware vSphere 6.7](https://docs.vmware.com/en/VMware-vSphere/6.7/vsphere-esxi-671-upgrade-guide.pdf){: external} and [vSphere upgrade VMware vSphere 6.5](https://docs.vmware.com/en/VMware-vSphere/6.5/vsphere-esxi-vcenter-server-651-upgrade-guide.pdf){: external}.
-As part of the upgrade planning, consider moving to the {{site.data.keyword.cloud_notm}} vCenter Server with NSX-T offering, this lift and shift upgrade approach might be more beneficial.
+As part of the upgrade planning, consider moving to the {{site.data.keyword.cloud_notm}} vCenter Server with NSX-T offering, this lift-and-shift upgrade approach might be more beneficial.

 See also [different ways to run VMware workloads in {{site.data.keyword.cloud_notm}}](/docs/vmwaresolutions?topic=vmwaresolutions-faq-v2t-migration#faq-v2t-migration-vmware-platforms).